hashicorp/ghaction-import-gpg/README.md

 | `GPG_PRIVATE_KEY`  | GPG private key exported as an ASCII armored version (**required**) |
 | `PASSPHRASE`       | Passphrase of the `GPG_PRIVATE_KEY` key if set |

+Details on how to generate the Private Key and Passphrase can be found in our [learn guide](https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?in=terraform/providers#generate-gpg-signing-key).

 ## Workflow Example

 ```yaml